GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (91) .md

 **At Higher Tiers**: For each tier beyond minimum, the range is tripled.

 **Critical Failure**: The spell instead targets the closest creature to you.
 If no creature is within half of the range of this spell, it instead attacks you.

-#### Calm

-**Minimum Tier**: 1

-**Casting Time**: 3 actions

-**Range**: 3 yards

-**Effect**: You manage to ease some of a creature's excitment or meloncholy through seemingly intangible means.
-The intensity of its emotions are reduced by 1 degree.
-This lasts for a number of rounds equal to the spell's tier + your [Magic] score.

-**At Higher Tiers**: For each tier beyond minimum, the range is increased by 1 yard and you may target an additional creature.

-**Critical Failure**: The spell instead enters you into a trance devoid of emotion or active engagement.
-You are dazed for a number of minutes equal to the spell's tier.

 #### Conjure Water